JohnGee96/simApp/README.md

 ## Overview

-A simple native Android mobile app created for learning the foundation of mobile development in
+A simple native Android mobile app created for learning the foundation of mobile development

 ## Usage Instructions